Research Interests

 The evaluation of Large Language Models (LLMs) is a key element in their continuous improvement process and many benchmarks have been developed to assess the performance of LLMs in different tasks and topics.
 As LLMs become adopted worldwide, evaluating them in languages other than English is increasingly important.
 However, most LLM benchmarks are simply translated using an automated tool and then run in the target language.
 This means that the results depend not only on the LLM performance in that language but also on the quality of the translation.
 In this paper, we consider the case of the well-known Massive Multitask Language Understanding (MMLU) benchmark.
 Selected categories of the benchmark are translated into Spanish using Azure Translator and ChatGPT4 and run on ChatGPT4.
 Next, the results are processed to identify the test items that produce different answers in Spanish and English.
 Those are then analyzed manually to understand if the automatic translation caused the change.
 The results show that a significant fraction of the failing items can be attributed to mistakes in the translation of the benchmark.
 These results make a strong case for improving benchmarks in languages other than English by at least revising the translations of the items and preferably by adapting the tests to the target language by experts.

-Teven Le Scao, Angela Fan, Christopher Akiki, Ellie Pavlick, Suzana Ilić, Daniel Hesslow, Roman Castagné, Alexandra Sasha Luccioni, François Yvon, ..., María Grandury et al. BLOOM: A 176B-Parameter Open-Access Multilingual Language Model, 2023.
+Teven Le Scao, Angela Fan, Christopher Akiki, Ellie Pavlick, Suzana Ilić, Daniel Hesslow, Roman Castagné, Alexandra Sasha Luccioni, François Yvon, ..., María Grandury, ... and Thomas Wolf

 Foundation Model